Portrait of Skylar Neese

 DISAPPEARANCE:

 On the night of July 5, 2012, Skylar returned home after working the night shift.
-Upon her return, she kissed both her parents goodnight and headed off to bed.
+When she arrived at her family’s apartment, she kissed her parents goodnight and went to bed.
+The next morning, they both left for work; Dave was employed at the local Wal-Mart and Mary at a medical office.
+Given their daughter’s door was closed, they’d assumed she was still asleep.

-Skylar was set to work the 4:00pm shift at Wendy’s, so Dave and Mary made a plan to call the restaurant around 4:10pm to see if their daughter made it in.
-However, Wendy’s called them first, asking if Skylar was planning on coming in for her shift.
-Given she had never missed work, this concerned her parents.
+Skylar was set to work the 4:00 PM shift at Wendy’s, so Dave and Mary made a plan to call the restaurant around 4:10 PM to see if their daughter made it in.
+However, the restaurant called them first, asking if she was planning on coming in for her shift.
+Given she’d never missed work, this concerned her parents.

 INVESTIGATION & DISCOVERY: